Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 ## (Q4) Artemisinin (15 Points)

 4.a.
 Did you show up on Friday, make your mycelium material object?
-(Yes /No)
+(Yes / No)

 4.b.
 Describe in broad terms what processes unique to living matter are enabling building withmushrooms possible.
 What are the potential and limitations of making with mushrooms? (bullet points)